tenpy/tenpy/doc/intro/npc.rst

 +++++++++++++++++++++++++++++++++++
 As mentioned above, we assign charges to each index of each leg of a tensor.
 This can be done in three formats: **qflat**, as **qind** and as **qdict**.
-Let me explain them with examples, for simplicity considereing only a single charge (the most inner array has one entry for each charge).
+Let me explain them with examples, for simplicity considering only a single charge (the most inner array has one entry for each charge).

 **qflat** form: simply a list of charges for each index.